You are listening to the Sean Hannity Radio Show Podcast.

 I wouldn't be on the phone with you today if I didn't believe that you're sounding a legitimate alarm.

-And to your audience, you know, you Sean Hannity is not a man who talks about shadow government or panics.
+And to your audience, you know, Sean Hannity is not a man who talks about shadow government or panics.

-Uh he's very sound-minded and very steady.
+He's very sound-minded and very steady.

 And I'm using my social media as sensibly and intelligently as possible to sway people that I know.